Learn how to become a mortgage loan officer in California, choose mortgage license courses, and get an NMLS license.

 You will need to complete and submit an application for a mortgage loan origination license via the NMLS website.
 (NOTE: The mortgage company you plan to work for may fill out your application for you.
 Please check with them before submitting any paperwork.)

-As part of your application process, most states require you to get a criminal background check, submit fingerprints, and submit to a credit report:
+As part of your application or hiring process, some states require you to get a criminal background check, submit fingerprints, and submit to a credit report.
+Refer to the NMLS Checklist Compiler for help in determining if you need to comply with this requirement:

 Although you may already be working closely with your new employer, your NMLS record will need to be associated with your employer before you can receive a mortgage loan license and do business.